 4. Ontario Graduate Scholarships in Science and Technology

-We have pledged \$5,000 each year from 2000 through to 2007.
-Our eight \$5,000 contributions enabled a total of \$40,000 to be contributed to help provide a fund for Ontario Graduate Scholarships in Science and Technology.
+\$40,000 was contributed in 2000-7 to help provide a fund for Ontario Graduate Scholarships in Science and Technology.
 This was "double matched" by a grant of \$80,000 from the Ontario government.

-Socially Responsible Investment Policy
+5. Socially Responsible Investment Policy